snl-dakota/dakota/docs-sphinx/source/usingdakota/methodtypes/stochastic.rst

 .. figure:: images/compressed-sensing-hierarchy.png
-   :alt: Bridging provably convergent :math:`\ell_1` minimization algorithms and greedy algorithms such as OMP.
-(1) Homotopy provably solves :math:`\ell_1` minimization problems :raw-latex:`\cite{Efron2004}`.
-(2) LARS is obtained from homotopy by removing the sign constraint check.
+   :alt: Bridging provably convergent :math:`\ell_1` minimization
+         algorithms and greedy algorithms such as OMP.
+(1) Homotopy provably solves :math:`\ell_1` minimization
+         problems.
+(2) LARS is obtained from
+         homotopy by removing the sign constraint check.
 (3) OMP and LARS are similar in structure, the only difference being that OMP solves a least-squares problem at each iteration, whereas LARS solves a linearly penalized least-squares problem.
-Figure and caption based upon Figure 1 in :raw-latex:`\cite{Donoho2008}`.
+Figure and caption based upon Figure 1 in TODO.
    :name: fig:compressed-sensing-method-heirarchy
    :width: 95.0%

    Bridging provably convergent :math:`\ell_1` minimization algorithms and greedy algorithms such as OMP.
-(1) Homotopy provably solves :math:`\ell_1` minimization problems :raw-latex:`\cite{Efron2004}`.
+(1) Homotopy provably solves :math:`\ell_1` minimization problems.
    (2) LARS is obtained from homotopy by removing the sign constraint check.
 (3) OMP and LARS are similar in structure, the only difference being that OMP solves a least-squares problem at each iteration, whereas LARS solves a linearly penalized least-squares problem.
-   Figure and caption based upon Figure 1 in :raw-latex:`\cite{Donoho2008}`.
+   Figure and caption based upon Figure 1 in TODO.

 OMP and LARS add a PCE basis one step at a time.
 If :math:`\boldsymbol{\alpha}` contains only :math:`k` non-zero terms then